samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 Yaml can be challenging.
 The [yaml wikipedia](https://en.wikipedia.org/wiki/YAML) page does a very good job of laying out the rules, but when we are talking about converting yaml to C#, there are a few things to know:

-1. Yaml is wack.
-The white spaces can destroy you, as the errors returned are often not helpful at all.
-Take lots of breaks.
-2. Use a good editor - Visual Studio Code has a decent YAML extension (https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-yaml), or if using Visual Studio, enable spaces with CTRL+R,CTRL+W. The GitHub and Azure DevOps in-browser editors are decent too.
+1. Use a good editor - Visual Studio Code has a decent YAML extension (https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-yaml), or if using Visual Studio, enable spaces with CTRL+R,CTRL+W. The GitHub and Azure DevOps in-browser editors are decent too.
-3. String arrays (string[]) are useful for lists (e.g -job).
+2. String arrays (string[]) are useful for lists (e.g -job).
 Note both of the following pieces of code for triggers are effectively the same (although the YamlDotNet serializer does not currently support the single line 'sequence flow' format)
 ```YAML
 trigger: [master,develop]